tshuldberg/Coastr/README.md

 ![DrinkQueue](/queue.png)

 This app is designed using the full MERN stack.
-As well as JWT Token Based Authentication.
+As well as JWT Token Based Authentication. - MongoDB - Express - React - Node.js

 Here is [Coastr](https://coastr-app.herokuapp.com/) hosted on Heroku.